The vessel's primary armament is based around a system of railgun-launched self-guided missiles referred to as torpedoes.

 Different warheads can be fitted to torpedoes to suit tactical requirements.

-The standard torpedo configuration consists of an armor-piercing casehead and a fused secondary explosive charge designed to ignite remaining RCS propellant and convert the torpedo case into shrapnel to damge interior compartments once the target hull has been penetrated.
+The standard torpedo configuration consists of an armor-piercing casehead and a fused secondary explosive charge designed to ignite remaining RCS propellant and convert the torpedo case into shrapnel to damage interior compartments once the target hull has been penetrated.

 Different sensor packs can be fitted to torpedoes to suit tactical or other operations requirements.